Transarterial Chemoembolization (TACE)

 You will receive specific instructions on how to prepare, including any changes that need to be made to your regular medication schedule.

-Children may require general anesthesia for the procedure.
+Children may require general anesthesia for the procedure to help them hold still and be comfortable for the procedure.
 The anesthesia department will provide instructions to the family.

 You should plan to stay overnight at the hospital for one or more days.